 With the support of friends and neighbors via the petition, we look forward to working with the Garrison, Lakeland and Haldane boards on expanding schooling options for local families.

 Eric and Carolyn Arnold, Garrison

-The letter was also signed by Anita Prentice (a former Garrison school board president), Mark Kenny, Alex and Katie MacInnes, Joshua Kaplan, Diana Hird, Jesse Lubbers, Joel and Ali Beckerman, Eliza Starbuck, and Terrence O’Brien.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+The letter was also signed by Anita Prentice (a former Garrison school board president), Mark Kenny, Alex and Katie MacInnes, Joshua Kaplan, Diana Hird, Jesse Lubbers, Joel and Ali Beckerman, Eliza Starbuck, and Terrence O’Brien.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.